touseefx2/tripTrader/ios/Pods/Stripe/README.md

 ## Requirements

-The Stripe iOS SDK requires Xcode 14.1 or later and is compatible with apps targeting iOS 13 or above.
+The Stripe iOS SDK requires Xcode 13.2.1 or later and is compatible with apps targeting iOS 13 or above.
 We support Catalyst on macOS 10.16 or later.

 For iOS 12 support, please use [v22.8.4](https://github.com/stripe/stripe-ios/tree/v22.8.4).
 For iOS 11 support, please use [v21.13.0](https://github.com/stripe/stripe-ios/tree/v21.13.0).
 For iOS 10, please use [v19.4.0](https://github.com/stripe/stripe-ios/tree/v19.4.0).
 If you need to support iOS 9, use [v17.0.2](https://github.com/stripe/stripe-ios/tree/v17.0.2).

+Requirements for the **Stripe Identity iOS SDK** can be found [here](StripeIdentity/README.md#requirements).

 ## Getting started